gabrielmfern/intricate/README.md

 Optimizers the do just what you might think, they optimize.

-Specifically they optimize both the parameters a Layer allows them to optimize, as well as the [Layer](#layers)'s gradients so that the Layer can use them to apply the optimized gradients on itself.
+Specifically they optimize both the parameters a Layer allows them to optimize, and the [Layer](#layers)'s gradients so that the Layer can use them to apply the optimized gradients on itself.

-This is useful because anyone using Intricate can develop and perhaps debug a Optimizer to see how well it does for certain use cases which is very good for where I want Intricate to go.
+This is useful because one using Intricate can develop, and perhaps debug, an Optimizer to see how well it does for certain use cases which is very good for where I want Intricate to go.
 All you have to do is create some struct that implements the `Optimizer` trait.